robchendev/Guitardex/dynamic/techniques/1-thumb-slap.md

 #### Why do I have to slap really hard to get the sound?

-If you find yourself having to slap really hard to get the slap sound, your guitar's <span class="tt" data-tip="distance from your fret wire to the string">action</span> might be too high.
+If you find yourself having to slap really hard to get the slap sound, your guitar's `action | distance from your fret wire to the string` might be too high.
 The higher it is, the harder it is to do a slap.
 Conversely, the lower the action is, the harder it will be to control the volume of the slap, so it's important to find a middle ground.

 Otherwise, if your guitar's action isn't that high, then it's most likely the angle at which you slap the string at.
-Remember, the slap sound only comes from the string colliding with the <span class="tt" data-tip="the metal strips on your fretboard">fret wire</span>.
+Remember, the slap sound only comes from the string colliding with the `fret wire | the metal strips on your fretboard`.
 Try slapping at more of an angle that would accomplish that.

 #### How do I stop my string from buzzing when I slap?

 This is caused by high action and/or very low tuning.
 The buzz happens because the string vibrates against the fret wire during the slap.
-Lowering the <span class="tt" data-tip="distance from your fret wire to the string">action</span> can solve this.
+Lowering the `action | distance from your fret wire to the string` can solve this.